ONSAS/ONSAS/docs/src/howtouse/creatingModels.md

 another additional optional parameters are:

- * `nodalDispDamping`: scalar value of linear external viscous damping for the displacements degrees of freedom [default: 0]
  * `iniMatUs`: a matrix with initial solutions for each time step.

 ## The `otherParams` struct